puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

-Before creating the manifest where you will define this class, open the public key file you generated and copy the contents so you'll be able to paste it into your manifest:
+Before creating the manifest where you will define this class, open the public key file you generated and copy the contents so you'll be able to paste it into your manifest.

     vim ~/.ssh/id_rsa.pub

 Copy only the actual key.
 Don't include the `ssh-rsa` and `learning@puppet.vm`.
 Be careful not to include any leading or trailing whitespace.

-Now create a `pasture_users.pp` profile manifest:
+Now create a `pasture_users.pp` profile manifest.

     vim profile/manifests/pasture_dev_users.pp

-Here, we'll create user accounts for Bert and Ernie, the two imaginary colleagues who need to access the server:
+Here, we'll create user accounts for Bert and Ernie, the two imaginary colleagues who need to access the server.

 ```puppet
 class profile::pasture_dev_users {